Eddis Tutorial Services

 First of all, find all the subjects that you have registered and paid for on the Statement of Entry..
 Carefully look at the following:

-- Paper number and duration of examination – refer to the syllabus/specification and check that all the papers that you have to sit are on the Statement of Entry, and that the length of time for each examination paper is the same as the syllabus/specification information.
+• Paper number and duration of examination – refer to the syllabus/specification and check that all the papers you have to sit are on the Statement of Entry, and that the length of time for each examination paper is the same as the syllabus/specification information.

-- Date of exams – write down all the dates for all the papers that you are going to take.
+• Date of exams – write down all the dates for all the papers that you are going to take.
 I would even get a calendar and map out all the exam papers and session, so that you can clearly see the spread of exams.
 It helps a lot of candidates to do this, so that they can then plan a strategic revision plan for the exams.
 At any rate, you need to know each and every date that you are supposed to be taking an exam paper, so that you can be prepared, be ready and do your best.
-If you miss an exam paper, you throw away a portion of your overall exam mark that can be the difference between a great grade and an average grade.

 Where can past examination papers be found?